inlab-geo/cofi/docs/source/examples/generated/fmm_tomography.rst

     List of functions/properties created based on what you have provided:
     ['hessian_times_vector']
     ---------------------------------------------------------------------
-    List of functions/properties not set by you:
+    List of functions/properties that can be further set for the problem:
-    ['log_posterior', 'log_posterior_with_blobs', 'log_likelihood', 'log_prior', 'hessian_times_vector', 'residual', 'jacobian', 'jacobian_times_vector', 'data_misfit', 'regularization', 'regularization_matrix', 'regularization_factor', 'forward', 'data', 'data_covariance', 'data_covariance_inv', 'walkers_starting_pos', 'blobs_dtype', 'bounds', 'constraints']
+    ( not all of these may be relevant to your inversion workflow ) ['log_posterior', 'log_posterior_with_blobs', 'log_likelihood', 'log_prior', 'hessian_times_vector', 'residual', 'jacobian', 'jacobian_times_vector', 'data_misfit', 'regularization', 'regularization_matrix', 'regularization_factor', 'forward', 'data', 'data_covariance', 'data_covariance_inv', 'walkers_starting_pos', 'blobs_dtype', 'bounds', 'constraints']